 In the early 90s, just after I had left Japan for a few years in Toronto before returning for my far longer stint in Tokyo, she and fellow tarento Kenji Moriwaki（森脇健児）, teamed up to host a half-hour variety show called "Yume ga MORIMORI"（夢がMORIMORI...Dreams with Gusto）which also featured a group of young singing and dancing lads who were being groomed to become something big....I think they were called SMAP or something.
-If you go over to the 3-minute mark on the above video which is the blooper reel of the show, you can find out how giggly she was and probably still is.

 My fellow collaborator JTM has written a little more history on Ms. Giggles in his 80s playlist of anison and drama themes; scroll down to entry No. 6.

 |The Gundam Cafe in Akiba.
 Not sure if Moriguchi ever|